samuelgr/Xidi/DEVELOPERS.md

 **ExportApiDirectInput** and **ExportApiWinMM** implement the external interfaces to Xidi, mimicking the interfaces exposed by the system-supplied versions of the DirectInput and WinMM libraries.
 Applications that load Xidi will invoke these functions directly.
 In many cases they simply pass through to the imported functions of the same name, but when needed they perform additional functionality, calling into other parts of Xidi.

+**ForceFeedbackDevice** contains the top-level object Xidi uses to emulate force feedback devices.
+Methods encompass many of the sorts of operations that are typically performed on such devices via DirectInput.
+One instance of a force feedback device object is associated with each physical controller.

+**ForceFeedbackEffect** contains the entire class hierarchy for implementing individual force feedback effects and determining their magnitudes as a function of time.
+For example, implementing a sine wave effect requires computing the trigonometric sine, which is implemented by one of the classes in this module.
+Parameter updates, retrieval, and validation are also handled by the various classes in this class hierarchy.

+**ForceFeedbackParameters** defines data structures and objects that pertain to the parameters associated with force feedback effects.
+The largest implementation in this module is the direction vector, which is what Xidi uses to project a force of given magnitude along whatever axes, and in whatever direction, the application requested in the force feedback effect parameters.

 **Globals** holds miscellaneous global values and provides methods for accessing them.
 Examples include the specified import library paths from the configuration file and the internal system-defined instance handle used to refer specifically to the Xidi library.

 **ImportApiDirectInput** and **ImportApiWinMM** hold the addresses of all functions imported from either the system-supplied or user-overridden DirectInput and WinMM libraries.
 Other classes may call methods defined by these classes to invoke imported functions.
 The import tables are lazily initialized on first access.
 If an imported function is called that was missing from the originally-loaded library, these classes intentionally cause the program to crash by invoking a function using a `NULL` pointer.
 If logging is enabled, a message is logged indicating the problematic function.